wynn0123/cap/docs/guide/effectiveness.md

 ## Security

 - IP addresses are not stored by default
-- Requests are stored in-memory in make sure they are not tampered with (hashed tokens only, this is stored in .data/tokensList.json by default)
+- Challenges are stored in memory to make sure they are not tampered with (expire after 10 minutes by default), while tokens are stored in a file (hashed tokens only, this is `.data/tokensList.json` by default and expire after 20 minutes)
-- Confirmation tokens reset after 20 minutes
-- Challenges are only valid for 10 minutes